Learning with Density Matrices and Random Features: Density estimation with density matrices

 The $\hat{f}_{\rho_{\mathrm{train}}}$ estimator has an important advantage over the Parzen's estimator, its computational complexity.
 The time to calculate the Parzen's estimator (\cref{eq:Parzen-Gaussian}) is $O(dN)$ while the time to estimate the density based on the density matrix $\rho_{\mathrm{train}}$ (\cref{eq:f_hat_rho_train_normal}) is $O(D^2)$, which is constant on the size of the training dataset.

 The $\rho_{\mathrm{train}}$ matrix in \cref{eq:rho_train} is a well known mathematical object in quantum mechanics, a density matrix, and \cref{eq:f_hat_rho_train_normal} is an instance of the Born rule which calculates the probability that a measurement of a quantum system produces a particular result.
-This connection and the basic ideas behind density matrices are discussed in the next subsection.
+This connection and the basic ideas behind density matrices are discussed in the next section.

-\subsection{Density matrices}
+\section{Density matrices}

-This subsection introduces some basic mathematical concepts that are part of the mathematical framework that supports quantum mechanics and discusses their connection with the ideas introduced in the previous subsection.
-The contents of this subsection are not necessary for understanding the rest of the paper and are included to better explain the connection of the ideas presented in this paper with the quantum mechanics mathematical framework.
+This section introduces some basic mathematical concepts that are part of the mathematical framework that supports quantum mechanics and discusses their connection with the ideas introduced in the previous subsection.
+The contents of this section are not necessary for understanding the rest of the paper and are included to better explain the connection of the ideas presented in this paper with the quantum mechanics mathematical framework.

 The state of a quantum system is represented by a vector $\psi \in \mathcal{H}$, where $\mathcal{H}$ is the Hilbert space of the possible states of the system.
 Usually\footnote{In this paper we use $\mathcal{H} = \mathbb{R}^d$, but most of the methods and results can be extended to the complex case.} $\mathcal{H} = \mathbb{C}^d$.